-Our vision is simple: new development will be as well considered as the Quarter itself, sustaining the area's centuries-long tradition of high-quality design.
+Our vision is simple: new development will be as well considered as the Jewellery Quarter itself, sustaining the area's centurieslong tradition of high-quality design.

-Design teams will challenge themselves to deliver proposals that are aspirational and innovative in their approach, contextual and responsive to the special character of the historic environment and contribute to the vibrancy of the Quarter.
+Design teams will challenge themselves to deliver proposals that are aspirational and innovative in their approach, contextual and responsive to the special character of the historic environment and contribute to the vibrancy of the Jewellery Quarter.

-Our vision has informed four core requirements for new development within the Quarter, relative to which any proposal will be assessed.
+Our vision has informed four core requirements for new development within the Jewellery Quarter, relative to which any proposal will be assessed.

-New developments within the Quarter are required to be:
+New developments within the Jewellery Quarter are required to be:

-1. Aspirational:
+1. Aspirational

 New development will aspire for quality, irrespective of the scale of the site or its location.
-Designers will recognise the Jewellery Quarter as a uniquely special place where mediocrity will simply not be acceptable.
+Designers will recognise the Jewellery Quarter as a uniquely special place where mediocrity will not be accepted.

-2. Innovative:
+2. Innovative